-“As the first employee at Birdeye, I was selling without any leads, marketing collateral or sales enablement.
+“As the first employee at Birdeye, I was selling without any leads, marketing collateral, or sales enablement.
 Despite that, my quota during my first month was 10 deals.
-I sold 7 which not only impressed Naveen and Neeraj, but I really surprised myself!
-Looking back at that first goal at Birdeye and think it is Birdeye’s secret to hyper-growth, the constant challenge that propels both the company and employees forward.
+I sold 7, which not only impressed Naveen and Neeraj, but I really surprised myself!
+Looking back at that first goal at Birdeye, and think it is Birdeye’s secret to hyper-growth, the constant challenge that propels both the company and employees forward.

 “One of the core values at Birdeye is taking ownership.
 For us, it doesn’t matter what package you come in, what matters is what you bring to the table and what you take on.
-It is refreshing to be able to come to the table on day one and know that feedback is not only welcome, it is expected.
+It is refreshing to be able to come to the table on day one and know that feedback is not only welcome but it is also expected.
 As the team has grown, the most successful employees have been people who take ownership and go above and beyond.
 Here are some examples:”

-“Heather Tommasi joined the team and within the first month she broke every record in SMB, and that was just the beginning.
+“Heather Tommasi joined the team, and within the first month, she broke every record in SMB, and that was just the beginning.
 Heather is probably one of the few people at Birdeye that I would struggle to beat.
-Her passion for the customer and energy has created such a contagious environment of enthusiasm for Birdeye and today, I manage her as she leads one of our sales teams.”
+Her passion for the customer and energy has created such a contagious environment of enthusiasm for Birdeye, and today, I manage her as she leads one of our sales teams.”

 “As Birdeye grew, we needed more leaders.
 I worked with Chelsea Sullivan at AT&T and knew that she would be a great manager for our second sales team.
 She is a master at collaboration.
-Our two teams stress the value of family spirit and leverage a fun competitive spirit while truly working together as a whole to break records.”
+Our two teams stress the value of family spirit and leverage a fun, competitive spirit while truly working together as a whole to break records.”

 “Jessica Erven came into Birdeye and revolutionized the sales onboarding process.
 Acting as the bridge between marketing, sales, and operations.
 She exceeded all expectations when she came in and developed a formal curriculum for when we onboard new sales reps, which has helped us increase deal sizes by 30%.”